zulip/zulip-mobile/docs/howto/build-run.md

 * When running on a physical device, if the device has Zulip installed from the Play Store, you may need to uninstall that version first.
 * Commands once you've set up:
-  * `react-native run-android` - build, then run on an active emulator or USB-connected device.
+  * `npx react-native run-android` - build, then run on an active emulator or USB-connected device.
 This won't start the emulator automatically.
   * `yarn build:android-nokeys` - build an APK in release mode, just skipping Sentry setup (which requires an authentication token), and